open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/troubleshooting/target-allocator.md

 This is good news, because it tells us that the service discovery is working!

 You might also be wondering about the `otel-collector` entry.
-The Target Allocator automagically picks up metrics from the OTel Collector as well.
+The Target Allocator automatically scrapes metrics from the OTel Collector as well.

 We can take a deeper look into `serviceMonitor/opentelemetry/sm-example/0`, to see what metrics are getting picked up by running `curl` against the value of